rhodes351/starter-hugo-academic/content/_index.md

        filename: image2.jpg
      text: |-
        My research asks how power and policy shapes economic inequality.
 One strand of research focuses on labor markets and the returns to worker power.
 Another
-       strand examines the institutional and relational sources of inequalities in credit markets.
-My published work has appeared in Social Forces, Social Problems, and Nature Human Behaviour, among other outlets.
+       examines the institutional and relational sources of credit market inequalities.
+My research has been published in the American Sociological Review, Social Forces, Social Problems, and Nature Human Behaviour, among other outlets.

   - block: collection